 ISM certification shows that you can manage shipboard risks at sea effectively and avoid harm to the environment.
 DNV GL is your reliable partner for a smooth process.

 The International Safety Management (ISM) Code is the international standard for safe management and operation of ships and for pollution prevention.
 For passenger ships and all ships over 500 GT in international trade, and companies operating such vessels, ISM certification is mandatory.

-DNV provides Document of Compliance (DOC) certification for companies and Safety Management Certificates (SMC) for ships.
+Document of Compliance (DOC) certification for companies and Safety Management Certificates (SMC) for ships

-DNV is authorised by all major Flag States to carry out audits and issue Documents of Compliance (DOC) and Safety Management Certificates (SMC).
+DNV GL is authorised by all major flag states to carry out audits and issue Documents of Compliance (DOCs) and Safety Management Certificates (SMCs)

-ISM certification may be combined with other management system certification such as quality (ISO 9000), environment (ISO 14001), occupational safety (OHSAS 18001), energy (ISO 50001) and ISPS certification – to save time and separate audits
+ISM certification may be combined with other management system certification – such as quality (ISO 9001), environment (ISO 14001), occupational safety (OHSAS 18001), energy (ISO 50001) and ISPS certification – to save time and separate audits

-A Document of Compliance (DOC) is issued to the ISM-responsible company and is valid for 5 years.
-Annual audits are carried out to verify continued compliance.
+A Document of Compliance (DOC) is issued to the ISM-responsible company and is valid for five years, and annual audits are carried out to verify continued compliance.

-The Safety Management Certificate (SMC) is issued to ships for 5 years upon successful completion of an initial or renewal audit.
+The Safety Management Certificate (SMC) is issued to ships for five years upon successful completion of an initial or renewal audit.
 Intermediate audits are carried out between the 2nd and 3rd anniversary of the certificate.
-Some DNV stations will issue the full-term certificates.

-Interim certificates may be issued for companies (12-month validity) and for ships (6-month validity) covering the system implementation period.
+Interim certificates may be issued for companies (twelve-month validity) and for ships (six-month validity) covering the system implementation period.